Mikeysax/mikey/README.md

 ##### <strong>On File Creation Specifics:</strong>

-Mikey will look through your working directory for actions/components/containers/reducers/helpers folders and create the corresponding file type.
-If none of these folders exist, Mikey will create them in the root of where you ran the command.
+On file creation, *Mikey* will look through your working project directory for actions/components/containers/reducers/helpers folders and create the corresponding file type.
+If none of these folders exist, *Mikey* will create them in the root of your project.

-Mikey also creates ```.mikeyPath``` folder in your project and saves the path of the file type generated.
-This is to optimize the speed of creation afterwards so Mikey does not have to dynamically find the folder again after each generated file.
+*Mikey* also creates ```.mikeyPath``` folder in your project and saves the path of the file type generated.
+This is to optimize the speed of creation afterwards so *Mikey* does not have to dynamically find the folder again after each generated file.

+A Test file is also generated when you generate a file.

 If your project directory changes at all, delete ```.mikeyPath``` folder to recache folder paths. ```.mikeyPath``` folder is added to ```.gitignore``` also.

 You cannot create files that already exist.
 ___
+### Adding Imports on File Generation

-#### <strong>To generate a new file and import one or multiple dependencies to top of file:</strong>
+<strong>To generate a new file and import one or multiple dependencies to top of file:</strong>

 ```$ mikey g_container fileName -i depName```